gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 }
 {% endhighlight %}

-Our `acceptOrder` function above has some problems when it comes to testability[^testability].
+Our `acceptOrder` function above has some problems when it comes to testability.
 We simply cannot call it without incurring severe side effects on the outside world;
 charging money and sending mails are not stuff we want to do in test.